FoXDev-404/CodeVerseX/README.md

 ## Contributing

 I appreciate contributions that can enhance my portfolio website.
-If you have suggestions or improvements, follow these steps:
+If you have suggestions or improvements.